nodejs/build/README.md

 - Chris Lea [@chrislea](https://github.com/chrislea) for a Raspberry Pi 1 B+

-If you would like to donate hardware to the Node.js Foundation, please reach out to the Build Working Group, via IRC (details at the top of this page) or contact [Rod Vagg](mailto:rod@vagg.org) directly.
+If you would like to donate hardware to the Node.js Project, please reach out to the Build Working Group, via IRC (details at the top of this page) or contact [Rod Vagg](mailto:rod@vagg.org) directly.
 The Build Working Group reserves the right to choose what hardware is actively used and how it is used,